vbookshelf/Thumb-Drive-App-Concept/README.md

 <br>

 - A portable folder-based AI app that doesn’t need system wide installation.
-- All dependencies  are bundled - including Ollama, the model, the Python interpreter and the wheels for all Python packages.
+- All dependencies  are bundled - including Ollama, the model, the Python interpreter, the uv binary and the wheels for all Python packages.
 - Sensitive user data can be encrypted locally.
 - Share using AirDrop or a thumb-drive.
 - All dependencies travel with the copy.